Our Main Areas of Practice:

 We generally arrange payment for services via a retainer, and later billings.
 Those who come in for consultations pay when the services are rendered–or “on-the-spot.”
-Most clients pay us by check but we are happy to take credit cards/debit cards like Visa, MasterCard, Discover and American Express, which we process via Square.* (*Credit card payments can be used for regular bills and out-of-pocket expenses, but we cannot use them for deposits to our client trust account.
+Most clients pay us by check but we are happy to take credit cards/debit cards like Visa, MasterCard, Discover and American Express. (*Credit card payments can be used for regular bills and out-of-pocket expenses, but we cannot use them for deposits to our client trust account.
 Also while we hope it never happens, if you present us with a check that bounces, 20 dollars is added to your obligation to us.)